Locynaeh/minutaria/README.rst

 Use
 ---

-minutaria.py module contains a basic term example and so can be launched via command line.
+libminutaria.py module contains a basic terminal example and so can be launched via command line.

 minutaria_curses.py contains the basic ncurses interface and can also be launched via command line.
-It offers a relaunch/quit functionality.
+It offers a start/relaunch/quit functionality.

 License
 -------